COMIC: I Spent A Day In Coronavirus Awareness Mode. Epidemiologists, How Did I Do?

 CDC guidelines state that you can get COVID-19 from "close contact" with someone infected with the virus.
 That means being within 6 feet of an infected individual for a prolonged period of time.
 Being in an enclosed space with the driver on a rideshare, for example, is considered "close contact," says Nolan.

-Nolan says what I should have walked.
+Nolan says I should have just walked.
 (Although the 50 minute trek from the office to the salad place would have been one long walk!)

 Tang says I did a good job of assuming that every surface I touched at the coffee shop, at the office and in public — was contaminated.
 "In lab practice, we consider every single biological sample as contagious — it's to help protect lab personnel," he explains.
 "So you considering every surface as dirty as a precautionary measure and washing your hands all the time — it's good discipline."